cs3org/OCM-API/IETF-RFC.md

     - `write` allows full editing rights via the web app.
     - `share` allows re-share rights on the Resource.
 This only applies to web apps that provide a mechanism for re-sharing.
+  - REQUIRED requirements (array of strings) -
+    The requirements that the sharee MUST fulfill to access the Resource.
+The requirements MUST at least include `must-exchange-token`.
+If multiple protocols are present in the share payload, the requirements for the different protocols MUST agree.
+For example, if a webapp share is sent in the same payload as a webdav share, both protocols MUST carry the same requirements, and both requirement arrays MUST include `must-exchange-token`.
   - OPTIONAL sharedSecret (string)
     A secret for accessing the remote web app.
 To give access to the remote app, the receiver MUST first exchange this value at the